This position has been deemed safety sensitive by the employer and as such is subject to reasonable cause and post-incident drug and alcohol testing.

 At the City of Leduc, our mission is People.
 Building.
 Community.
 We offer a collaborative and dynamic workplace where our values of Teamwork, Service, Respect and Leadership guide our conduct and contribute to a healthy culture.
-We strive to offer the best aquatic experience, including the best lessons, safest swims, and cleanest facilities.
-If you would like to work as part of a progressive organization and enjoy a fast-paced environment, then this may be the opportunity for you.
+If you would like to work as part of a progressive organization and enjoy a fast- paced environment, then this may be the opportunity for you.

-We are currently recruiting for a permanent, part-time Senior Lifeguard/Instructor at our Leduc Recreation Centre.
+We are currently recruiting for a permanent, full-time Community Peace Officer Level l.

 About the Opportunity: